To opt out of IUOE 286 dues:

 - Mail the completed form to the address at the top of the form.
 We highly recommend sending it via certified mail.

 - Provide a copy to your employer’s payroll officer and keep a copy for your files.

-IUOE is the designated union for public employees working for local governments, public utilities, colleges, and school districts in Washington such as Clover Park Technical College, Bates Technical College, Clover Park Technical College, City of Seattle, Lakehaven Utility District, Metropolitan Park District of Tacoma, King County Hospital Districts 1 & 2, City of Sumner, City of Buckley, Tacoma School District, Sumner School District, North Thurston School District, Dieringer School District, and Puyallup School District.
+International Union of Operating Engineers (IUOE) 286 is the designated union that represents over 3,000 public employees working for local governments, public utilities, colleges, and school districts in Washington such as Clover Park Technical College, Bates Technical College, Clover Park Technical College, City of Seattle, Lakehaven Utility District, Metropolitan Park District of Tacoma, King County Hospital Districts 1 & 2, City of Sumner, City of Buckley, Tacoma School District, Sumner School District, North Thurston School District, Dieringer School District, and Puyallup School District.

 For years, public employees in Washington have been forced to pay union dues as a condition of employment, allowing unions to take their members for granted.
 However, the U.S. Supreme Court recently ruled that public employees can no longer be required to financially support a labor union against their will.
 (Janus v.
 AFSCME, 2018).

 “States and public-sector unions may no longer extract [funds] from nonconsenting employees. . . .
 This procedure violates the First Amendment and cannot continue.”

 Consequently, public employees may decline to pay these private organizations without losing their jobs or employer-provided benefits.

 It is important to know that IUOE 286 may continue to automatically withhold dues from employees’ pay even if they never signed up for membership in the first place.
 The best way to ensure the deductions stop is to submit a request to the union in writing.